designmodo/html-website-templates/README.md

 # Free Static HTML Website Templates
-Free Static HTML Email templates created using the [Slides Website Builder](https://designmodo.com/slides/).
+Free Static HTML Email Templates created using the [Slides Website Builder](https://designmodo.com/slides/).

 Here are a few [static website templates](https://designmodo.com/static-website-templates/) you can use for free.